 The channel list displays all of the available channels.

-• In the left navigation menu, tap Channel Setup.

-Under Channel Setup, the available channels are displayed in the left pane.
-A green checkmark ☑ indicates the active channel.
+In the left navigation menu, tap Channel Setup or in the right toolbar, tap Channels.
+The available channels are displayed in the left pane.
+A green checkmark ⊘ indicates the active channel.